rytheranderson/cif2lammps/README.md

 Keep in mind that this might not work as expected in all cases.
 Bonds are typed in this scheme according to length, which also may not work as expected (use with caution).

 ## Requirements
-Just download Anaconda.
-This should work for Python 2 or Python 3.
+Anaconda convers all the basic requirements.
 If you intend to use the --read_cif_pymatgen option you will also need to install pymatgen and the Atomic Simulation Environment (ASE).
 Install instructions for pymatgen can be found here: https://pymatgen.org/installation.html.
 Install instructions for ASE can be found here: https://wiki.fysik.dtu.dk/ase/install.html.